bart-kroon/TM1/README.md

 * *miv_view_anchor* is the MIV view anchor which codes a subset of views completely
 * *miv_dsde_anchor* is the MIV decoder-side depth estimating anchor

-In addition, there are other configurations available under [config/test/](/config/test) to illustrate different aspects of TMIV such as entity-based coding.
+In addition, there are other configurations available under [config/test/](/config/test) to illustrate different aspects of TMIV such as entity-based coding or multi-plane image (MPI) coding.

 The file names of the configuration files, and the file names within them are only examples.